BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/01-variables-and-datatypes/README.md

 ## The Assignment Operator

-The most used operator is the assignment operator `=`.
-It assigns a value to a variable.
+The assignment operator is probable one of the most used operators in C++.
+It allows one to assign a value to a variable.
+The assignment operator takes two operands.
+The left side, called the left operand, which refers to the variable being assigned and the right hand side representing the value that is assigned to the left operand.

 For example:

 ```cpp{2}
 int x;    // Definition
 x = 5;    // Assign the value 5 to x
 ```

 In the previous example, `5` is the value that is assigned to the variable `x`.
-The left-hand side of the assignment is sometimes also called the `lvalue` and the right-hand side the `rvalue`.
+So in this example `x` is the left operand and `5` is the right operand.

 One can also assign the value of one variable to another.
-In this case the data of the rvalue is copied into the memory location of the lvalue, therefore overwriting the original content of the lvalue.
+In this case the data of the right operand is copied into the memory location of the left operand, therefore overwriting the original content of the left operand.

 ```cpp{5}
 int x;    // Definition